To ease the last one, you will have to make adequate wedding video pricing decisions.

 It makes sense to update your prices every few years on the basis of this criterion.

-In addition, you can consider a wedding video pricing modification when you hire new team members.
+In addition, you can consider a wedding video pricing change when you hire new team members.
 This is especially true for wedding videography studios that offer specialized solutions like animated videos, special effects or cinematographic shots.

 Will you use certain props and items to make the wedding video more exciting?